scraymer/sca/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+By default, it uses the production environment configuration.

 ## Running unit tests